MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/component-updates/Winlogon-Automatic-Restart-Sign-On--ARSO-.md

 The status of an Autologon configuration attempt is logged

 - If it is successful
-   - records it as such
+  - Records it as such

 - If it is a failure:
-   - records what the failure was
+  - Records what the failure was

 - When BitLocker's state changes:
-   - the removal of credentials will be logged
+  - The removal of credentials will be logged.
   - These will be stored in the LSA Operational log.

-### Reasons why autologon might fail
+### Reasons why Autologon can fail

 There are several cases in which a user automatic login cannot be achieved.
-This section is intended to capture the known scenarios in which this can occur.
+This section discusses known scenarios in which this can occur.

-### User must change password at next login
+#### User must change password at next login

 User login can enter a blocked state when password change at next login is required.
 This can be detected prior to restart in most cases, but not all (for example, password expiry can be reached between shutdown and next login.

-### User account disabled
+#### User account disabled

 An existing user session can be maintained even if disabled.
-Restart for an account that is disabled can be detected locally in most cases in advance, depending on gp it may not be for domain accounts (some domain cached login scenarios work even if account is disabled on DC).
+Restart for an account that is disabled can be detected locally in most cases in advance, depending on gp it may not be for domain accounts (some domain cached login scenarios work even if account is disabled on DC.)

 ### Logon hours and parental controls